Vietnam.vn - Nền tảng quảng bá Việt Nam

 Despite receiving billions of dollars in investment, Copilot is still struggling to find a foothold in the chatbot market.
 Photo: Bloomberg.

-Users who are used to simply tapping a button to invoke Copilot on their Android devices will now have to get used to using an app to interact with the software.
+Users who are used to simply tapping a button to invoke Copilot on Android devices will now have to get used to using an app to interact with the software.
 While Microsoft has tried to reintroduce some features, complaints of bugs like conversations ending unexpectedly, or cases of Copilot deleting conversations that it should have remembered, continue without a solution.

-Watching Microsoft’s Copilot ads, it’s easy to imagine a range of basic things an AI assistant could do, from scheduling appointments to identifying which programs are draining your battery.
+Looking at Microsoft's Copilot ads, it's easy to imagine a range of basic things an AI assistant could do, from scheduling appointments to identifying which programs are draining your battery.
 After all, Microsoft charted a similar path a decade ago with its Cortana voice assistant.

 By comparison, in 2015, Cortana could access a user's calendar to schedule an appointment, compose an email, or set a reminder for when the user arrived at a certain location.
 However, the Copilot app installed on Windows today can't even turn up the volume or open Outlook.